Header Manipulation

 For information on how to use the Signature header to verify incoming data, refer to the Signature Verification documentation.

-Note: If you are forwarding data using MQTT/MQTTS to a cloud-based MQTT broker (such as Azure IoT Hub, Google IoT Core, PubNub, Watson IoT Platform, or other broker), authentication is performed using MQTT authentication and credential sets rather than pre-shared keys.
+Note: If you are forwarding data using MQTT/MQTTS to a cloud-based MQTT broker (such as Azure IoT Hub, Google IoT Core, PubNub, or other broker), authentication is performed using MQTT authentication and credential sets rather than pre-shared keys.
 Refer to MQTT Entry Point configuration for further information.

 Usage with Air for Sigfox and Air for LoRaWAN devices